Homer and LG, Who are they?

 Once Upon a Time

-Once upon a time, at a SAC base in the Far North (K I Sawyer), an aircraft commander (Blue Zoo graduate but near his
+Once upon a time, at a SAC base in the Far North (K I Sawyer), an aircraft commander (Blue Zoo graduate but near

-the last time!
+improvement over the last time!

 Jim Evans, USAF (Retired)